grouparoo/next-plugins-example/README.md

 Notes:

+- The plugin needs `react` and `react-dom` in its own dependencies.
 - The [webpack test](https://github.com/evantahler/next-plugins/blob/master/main/next.config.js) is specific to a plugin named "plugin".
 If you have a lot of plugins you may want to build the search programmatically.